jimlawton/icalBuddy64/readme.md

 Read more at <http://hasseg.org/icalBuddy>.

-Compiles and runs successfully on a MacBookPro15,1 running macOS 10.14.3 Mojave.
+Compiles and runs successfully on a MacBookPro15,2 running macOS 10.15 (Catalina) Mojave.